Johanan (High Priest): Murder in the Temple

-Flavius Josephus records that Johanan's brother Jesus was promised the high priesthood by Bagoas, general of Artaxerxes.
-Jesus got in a quarrel with Johanan in the temple and Johanan killed him.
-Bagoas knew that Johanan had slain Jesus in the temple saying to him "Have you had the impudence to perpetrate murder in the temple."
+Josephus records that Johanan's brother Joshua was promised the high priesthood by Bagoas, general of Artaxerxes.
+Joshua got into a quarrel with Johanan in the temple, and Johanan killed him.
+Bagoas knew that Johanan had slain Joshua in the temple, saying to him, "Have you had the impudence to perpetrate murder in the temple."
 Bagoas was forbidden to enter the temple, but he entered anyway saying "Am not I purer than he that was slain in the temple?"
 Bagoas had not seen such a savage crime and responded by commanding the Persians to punish the Jews for seven years.
-His son Jaddua eventually took over the position when Johanan died, as briefly mentioned by Josephus, but was not accepted in the book of chronicles according to Nehemiah 12:23.
+His son Jaddua eventually took over the position when Johanan died, as briefly mentioned by Josephus and is mentioned in the book of Nehemiah 12:22.